CoderDojoSV/beginner-python/Day-6/README.md

         print "YES"

-##Possible Next Steps
+##Steps to turn it into a game (can be done in any order)

-####Make the ball move in both the x and y direction and bounce off the balls
+####Challenge 1: Make the ball move in both the x and y direction and bounce off the balls

-See the Day 5 animation projects for how to do it
+Refer to your code for the Day 5 animation projects for how to do it.

+####Challenge 2: Make the ball bounce up when it hits the paddle

-####Create a score that increases every time you hit the ball
+####Challenge 3: Create a score that increases every time you hit the ball

 Here is some example code.
 The first line creates a font (this only needs to be done once, so not in the game loop).
 Then it renders it on the screen and blits it (these should happen in the game loop).